Flag Hardy space theory on Heisenberg groups and applications

 \section{Applications of the main theorem}

-The main results in this section are an isomorphism of our Hardy space with the flag Hardy space of Han, Lu and Sawyer \cite{HLS}, and the consequent identification of the interpolation space between any of our Hardy spaces and $L^2(\Hn)$, and proofs that certain flag singular integrals are bounded on our space $\flagHardy(\Hn)$ to $L^1(\Hn)$, The last main result is on sharp Marcinkiewicz multiplier, Proposition \ref{thm multiplier}.
+The main results in this section are an isomorphism of our Hardy space with the flag Hardy space of Han, Lu and Sawyer \cite{HanLuSaw}, and the consequent identifications of the dual space of $\flagHardy(\Hn)$ and of the interpolation space between $\flagHardy(\Hn)$ and $\Leb^2(\Hn)$, and proofs of Theorems D and E.